fugerit-org/fj-doc/index.md

 ## Documentation for Venus (fj-doc) Project

-Documentation is under construction
+**Intro**
+Venus defines a [xml meta model document](fj-doc-base/src/main/resources/config/doc-1-10.xsd), providing some simple formatting structures (paragraphs, tables, list).
+Those meta model can be rendered in different output formats using modules called type handlers.
+(PDF, HTML, XLSX, Markdown ecc).
+Here is the github project [README](README.md).

-Currently it's possible to refer to quickstart project for info and examples :
+A quickstart project is also available for info and examples :
 **fj-doc-quickstart** - [github project](https://github.com/fugerit-org/fj-doc-quickstart) - [documentation](https://venusqs.fugerit.org/)

 **You can also check :**